Children's Reading (C)

 What job do you think Tommy was writing about?

 The prophet Isaiah wrote a classified advertisement for Jesus.
 Isaiah said that God's servant would guide people like a light because he would give people sight and free them from prison.
 As Christians, we believe Jesus is God's Servant.
 For some people, Jesus would cure their eyes so they could see.
 For others, Jesus would open the eyes in their minds and help them understand God's ways.
-For some people, Jesus would freed them from illness; for others, Jesus would free them from bad habits that hurt them.
+For some people, Jesus would free them from illness; for others, Jesus would free them from bad habits that hurt them.
 Because Jesus can help us see and free us, we believe Jesus is God's Son.

 Let us pray to Jesus so we can see and do God's ways.